geniusyield/strategy-executor/README.md

 The easiest way to spin up the strategy executor is to use the make file:

 ```
-make start
+make start.-bb
 ```

 This is going to spin up all the necessary services.
-The backend serving the bot-api and the strategy executor running the strategy.
+The backend serving the bot-api and the strategy executor running the example strategy.

 But before doing this: please make sure to update the `.env` file.